walking, skiing, rowing and canoeing, except in the restricted areas

 Parking cars, which is only allowed in designated areas

-Cycling is allowed only on routes marked for this purpose
+Cycling is allowed on car roads

 Snowboarding and downhill skiing, which are forbidden on the natural slopes at the most important lookout points (Ukko-Koli, Akka-Koli and Paha-Koli).
 This is to conserve nature and to protect the safety of our guests.